astronomer/deploy-action/README.md

 ## Deploy code example

 The following example shows how to use Deploy Action to deploy your code to an Astro Deployment whenever code is pushed to the main branch of your projects repository.
-The `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET` environment variable values come from your [Deployment API key](https://docs.astronomer.io/astro/api-keys).
+The `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET` environment variable values are defined by your [Deployment API key](https://docs.astronomer.io/astro/api-keys).

 In the following example, DAG-only deploys are enabled and DAG files are parsed in both image and DAG deploys.